 Having a good relationship with someone else is not all about you and not all about the other person.
 It is about the two of you doing the best you can for both sides.

-For this reason, every relationship involves a dance of intimacy, in which each person gently shares more and accepts more until the level of intimacy reaches the maximum for at least one person – just try to recall meeting a new person and gradually becoming friends or how you and your partner became as deeply involved with each other as you are today.
+For this reason, every relationship involves a dance of intimacy.
+Each person gently shares more and accepts more until the level of intimacy reaches the maximum for at least one person.
+Just try to recall meeting a new person and gradually becoming friends or how you and your partner became as deeply involved with each other as you are today.

-Once “the point of highest intimacy” is reached for one person, the other may still want to deepen the connection and keep getting closer.
-This may result in some friction and in the more open and vulnerable side being hurt – just recall any conflict between parents and teens you may have seen or experienced.
+Once one person reaches “the point of highest intimacy”, the other may still want to deepen the connection and keep getting closer.
+This may result in some friction and in the more open and vulnerable side being hurt.
+Just recall any conflict between parents and teens you may have seen or experienced.

 In some cases, intimacy eventually reaches a point that is comfortable for both sides and the relationship stabilizes.
 In other cases, such as marriage and parent-child relationships, where lack of intimacy can become a problem, one side may simply be unable to feel comfortable enough to open up and may need help from the more confident person or from a professional.